-The ZENITHTM range (with the exception of LONGLINE 305®) are designed to be installed in conjunction with a heavy duty roof sarking as an additional weather-proofing measure.
+The ZENITH[TM] range (with the exception of LONGLINE 305[®]) are designed to be installed in conjunction with a heavy duty roof sarking as an additional weather-proofing measure in both roofing and walling applications.

 This sarking / blanket should be installed in accordance with the manufactures recommendations, sealed at the top, free from ripples and puckers, lapped and taped at joins.
 All laps in the sarking / blanket must be made with 150mm lap, sealed with double sided tape between the faces of the sarking and taped with sisal tape on the outside face.